Unless you deliberately avoid health-related topics and discussion, you probably know the bad reputation sugar has within the health industry.

 - Water is your friend.
 Not only is water consumption associate with eating less sugar, but drinking water, or rinsing with it, after consuming sugar, can limit the damage sugar can do to teeth.

-And, last but never least, one of your best weapons against the dental damage caused by sugar is good home care (brush and floss regularly!), and regular appointments with your Prevent Dental dentist!
+And, last but never least, one of your best weapons against the dental damage caused by sugar is good home care (brush and floss regularly!), and regular appointments with your Kallangur dentist!

 Your Trusted Dentist in Kallangur